 School qualification choices - IGCSE and A level

-In the final in our series on school qualifications choices in Luxembourg, we cover the international version of the UK qualifications GCSE and A level.
+If you're considering which school qualifications best suit your child, another eductional option in Luxembourg is the international version of the UK qualifications GCSE and A level.

 This choice is available at one state-run school ( International School Lycée Michel Lucius) and one private school in Luxembourg (St George's International School).
 IGCSE are also available at the International School Luxembourg, but not A level).
 It is also an option via home-schooling and one popular choice is Wolsey Hall Oxford.